Rob Jones on realising a dream at Liverpool & the pain of early retirement

 This was Jones’ first brush with serious injury, but he took it in his stride.
 Although the timing was unfortunate, he came through the other side unscathed and went on to make 175 appearances in all competitions for Liverpool over the next four years.

-He was forced to take a back a break from football due to back problems after the 1996 FA Cup final, but it was an issue with his left knee that would ultimately prove fatal to his career.
+He was forced to take a break from football due to back problems after the 1996 FA Cup final, but it was an issue with his left knee that would ultimately prove fatal to his career.

 “I had operation after operation on it and tried to come back a few times over the course of 18 months,” Jones says.
 “Every time I got to the stage where I played two or three games it would break down again.